mikebarkas/composer-build-d7/README.md

 ----

+The scripts included below are examples of using Composer's event scripts and your custom scripts.

+Edit or delete as needed for your project.

 ### Composer Script Commands

-* `post-install-cmd` : Removes unused text files in Web root after install.
+* `post-install-cmd` : Removes unused text files in site root after install.

 * `pre-update-cmd` : Provides a databse dump via Drush before checking for module updates.
 Set location in script.